benconsult/store_api/starter/README.md

 Then to error handler (handles how the error is being displayed) , to log the error for a test Also, check the error log on the console
 No need for next() as the throw new Error suffice

+# product model
+Using the provided API to create a backend schema Mongoose to create the schema object
+NB: enum for items in a drop-down